TedHusted/awake/awake.md/awake.md

 Ally: Idisi, how do you feel?

-Idisi: I believe that revealing ourselves to the whole of Terra is an important, irreversible step, and that we should have consensus before proceeding.
+Idisi: I believe that revealing ourselves to the whole of Terra is an important, irreversible step.
+We should have consensus before proceeding.

 Titan: When can we expect the Council to decide how they us want to proceed?